lihaozhe013/lihaozhe-blog/content/posts/GIS-Route-Optimization-Application/index.md

 +++
 date = '2024-04-02T22:03:53-04:00'
 draft = false
-title = 'ECE297 Course Project - GIS'
+title = 'GIS Route Optimization Application - ECE297 Course Project'
 +++

 This is one of my second year course project.
 The name of this GIS software is **Delivery Duo**, which means a good helper of delivery drivers.